KathleenFelth/Work-Management-System/README.md

 # Work-Management-System
 A software I developed, designed to help keep track of the tasks of employees.
-Allows them to upload files and download applications as well as generate employee work reports.
+Allows an employee to upload files and download applications as well as generate employee work reports.
+The admin is allowed to add new employees and assign new tasks to them.
+They can also check an employees work progress and compared it to their own or another employee's work progress.
+This uses the TCPDF library to generate downloadable pdf reports.
+The files folder is empty, this is where the files you upload will be stored.